-015 Figure 4: Zoomed-jn spectrograms of the signals highlighted in Fig. 3.
-Plot a) shows the 10 PM (9 PM UTC) chiming of Great Georgein which each peal is visible particularly in the 15-25 Hz range.
-Plot b) shows a spectrogram of the Charter Day chimes; note that the time scales are different and the colour range on plot b) is large than in plot a) to prevent colour saturation.
-Arrows indicate the start and end of the bell-ringing interval.
+Figure 4: Zoomed in spectrogram plots of the signals highlighted in Fig. 3.
+Plot a) shows the 10 PM (9 PM UTC) chiming of Great George in which each peal is clearly visible particularly in the 15-25 Hz range.
+Plot b) shows a spectrogram of the charter day chimes; note that the time scales are different and the colour range on plot b) is large than in plot a) to prevent colour saturation.